adonegan/milestone-2-time-dash/README.md

 ### Features Left to Implement

 In the process of this milestone project I considered adding more buttons to reset individual charts, but felt that this would clutter up page and affect usability significantly.
-In the end I've opted to highlight this in the Read Me! button and provide one other button in the footer section.
+In the end I've opted to highlight this in the Click Me! button and provide one other button in the footer section.
 More buttons may be added later if the need is there.

 In addition, I had considered changing the colors of the charts to complement the black, red and white colors associated with Time magazine.